3 Quick and Easy Advent Calendar Ideas

 matchbox advent garlandYou could also use a swag of braided rope, heavy velvet drapery cord with tassels on the ends, or an evergreen or tinsel garland — whatever best suits your own home’s decor.

-Instead of matchboxes, you could use those little plastic film canisters — I get them free by the dozens from a local photo-processing lab, and usually use them for storing seeds that I’ve harvested from my flower garden — or any other kind of small container that you might have lying around.
+Instead of matchboxes, you could use empty pill bottles — I usually keep them for storing seeds that I’ve harvested from my flower garden — or tiny boxes for party favors or any other kind of small container that you might have lying around.
+Then, of course, you hide a tiny gift or surprise in each container, for your family to open one each day of the Advent season.

 Paper Chain Countdown to Christmas

 When I was a rambunctious child blessed with a frugal and creative mother, we used to make a paper chain and hang it in the kitchen.
-This “Advent Chain” would be made with twenty-four numbered links.
+What makes it an Advent Chain is that it’s made with twenty-four numbered links.

 With great glee, every December morning before breakfast, my sister and I would tear off one of the links.
 The shorter the chain got, the closer we knew we were getting to Christmas.
 Now that I think about it, this was a particularly effective way for our mother to help us count down to Christmas before we were actually old enough to count!